-A study referenced by AdWeek shows that men favour mobile shopping sites and apps that will save them time and cost, while women enjoy apps that allow them to browse products and catalogues, and share information within their networks.
+A study referenced by AdWeek shows that men favor mobile shopping sites and apps that will save them time and cost, while women enjoy apps that allow them to browse products and catalogs, and share information within their networks.

 7. Good customer service?
 Woman want to feel important, Men want to get out fast

-For men, good services means helping them find the right item and helping them get through checkout quickly.
+For men, good services mean helping them find the right item and helping them get through checkout quickly.

 For women, customer satisfaction is strongly linked to a shop’s willingness to share expert advice (demonstrate familiarity with the product) and the shop’s ability to help them determine which products suit best.
 According to the study by The Verde Group, 29% of women considered the “lack of help when needed” as the top problem when shopping – It is also the likeliest reason that stores lose the business of women.